 For this infrastructure to thrive, it must be part of an ecosystem that can accommodate and nurture the changing nature of research and innovation in the digital age.
 As the infrastructure evolves to accommodate rapid advances in information technology, an explosion in the production of data and a culture shift towards collaboration and openness, so too must the surrounding policies and legislation.

-So far, however, the evolution of copyright and associated intellectual property legislation has not kept pace with the digital age.
+The evolution of copyright and associated intellectual property legislation has so far not kept pace with the digital age.
 Without significant changes to European legislation, Europe’s research potential will not be fully realised.

 What is LIBER’s position?

-We believe that the need for copyright reform is urgent.
+We believe that copyright reform is urgently needed.
 If we aim to be competitive in terms of quality research output, we cannot afford to delay the process of reform.
-That is why we are actively advocating for a more flexible copyright system.
+That is why LIBER is actively advocating for a more flexible copyright system.
 In particular, we are calling for:

 - Better harmonisation of legal and technical requirements for sharing content across EU member states;

 - All exceptions related to education, learning and access to knowledge to be made mandatory;